PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_validation.rst

       }
     }

-The other data of interest is the capture values for the two outputs.
+The other data of interest in the Full Context section is the capture values for the two outputs.
 Useful for debugging when the results are not as expected.

 .. code-block:: json